-The Town of Bluffton held a ribbon cutting ceremony yesterday to celebrate the completion of the renovations at Oyster Factory Park.
+The Town of Bluffton held a ribbon cutting ceremony on May 12, 2016 to celebrate the completion of the renovations at Oyster Factory Park.
 The improvements to the park include a new ramp and boat dock for better access to the May River as well as increased parking spaces and sidewalks.

 Oyster Factory park remains culturally and historically significant.
 The Bluffton Oyster Company still operates from the property and is the last hand-shucking house in the state of South Carolina.